datacoves/docs/docs/how-tos/airflow/initial-setup.md

 ### dbt profiles path
 !>Changes may need to be made in your repository.
 The path examples seen below follow our folder structure pattern.
 Please see the required <a href="/#/explanation/best-practices/datacoves/folder-structure.md" target="_blank" rel="noopener">folder structure</a>.

 Relative path to a folder where a profiles.yml file is located, used to run `dbt` commands.
 This should be `automate/dbt/profiles.yml`.
-Please refer to our example [profiles.yml](https://github.com/datacoves/balboa/blob/main/automate/dbt/profiles.yml) and in our [Analytics project](https://github.com/datacoves/balboa).
+Please refer to our example [profiles.yml](https://github.com/datacoves/balboa/blob/main/automate/dbt/profiles.yml) in our [Sample Analytics project](https://github.com/datacoves/balboa).

 ### Python DAGs path

 Relative path to the folder where Python DAGs are located.
 This should be `orchestrate/dags`.